Segoe

 Segoe (/sə'ɡoʊ/ sə-GOH) is a typeface, or family of fonts, that is best known for its use by Microsoft.
 The company uses Segoe in its online and printed marketing materials, including recent logos for a number of products.
-Additionally, the Segoe UI font sub-family is used by numerous Microsoft applications, and may be installed by applications (such as Microsoft Office and Windows Live Messenger).
+Additionally, the Segoe UI font sub-family is used by numerous Microsoft applications, and may be installed by applications (such as Microsoft Office).
 It was adopted as Microsoft's default operating system font, and is also used on Outlook.com, Microsoft's web-based email service.
 On August 23, 2012, Microsoft unveiled its new corporate logo typeset in Segoe, replacing the logo it had used for the previous 25 years.

 The Segoe name is a registered trademark of Microsoft Corporation, although the typeface was originally developed by Monotype.